COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ## User Story
 To allow the user to visually see where they are in relation to their car.
 This will prevent them from getting lost.
 ## Tasks
+* Modify markerOptions.icon to HUE_RED
+* Use LatLngBounds.Builder to create a bounds variable of Marker & current location
+* Use CameraUpdateFactory to zoom the camera to the saved bounds

 # 2 Setting Menu
 ## Effort